-how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).(Indicate source of revenue for CPEs in Item I-4-a.)
+Specify: (a) the state government agency or agencies that certify public expenditures for waiver services; (b) how it is assured that the CPE is based on the total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).(Indicate source of revenue for CPEs in Item I-4-a.)

 Certified Public Expenditures (CPE) of Local Government Agencies.
 Specify: (a) the local government agencies that incur certified public expenditures for waiver services; (b) how it is assured that the CPE is based on total computable costs for waiver services; and, (c) how the state verifies that the certified public expenditures are eligible for Federal financial participation in accordance with 42 CFR §433.51(b).
 (Indicate source of revenue for CPEs in Item I-4-b.)
-Appendix I: Financial Accountability I-2: Rates, Billing and Claims (3 of 3) parti was e ng Validation Process.
-Describe the process for validating provider billings to produce the claim for federal financial cipation, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual eligible for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's oved service plan; and, (c) the services were provided: Med serv the p rider billings are verified through PROMISe.
-PROMISe includes edits to determine if the participant is eligible for icaid payment on the date of service and ensure that the service was part of the participant's service plan.
-The ice is approved for payment by PROMISe only if the service is authorized and there are sufficient units available on participant's service plan.
-Validation that the service has been provided occurs through the audit process at the ende e year. of th · · · · · · · · · · · · · · · · · · · · a.
-Method of payments -- MMIS (select one):
+Appendix I: Financial Accountability I-2 2: Rates, Billing and Claims (3 of 3) participat was eligil Validation Process.
+Describe the process for validating provider billings to produce the claim for federal financial tion, including the mechanism(s) to assure that all claims for payment are made only: (a) when the individual ble for Medicaid waiver payment on the date of service; (b) when the service was included in the participant's I service plan; and, (c) the services were provided: Medicaio service is billings are verified through PROMISe.
+PROMISe includes edits to determine if the participant is eligible for d payment on the date of service and ensure that the service was part of the participant's service plan.
+The s approved for payment by PROMISe only if the service is authorized and there are sufficient units available on cipant's service plan.
+Validation that the service has been provided occurs through the audit process at the end ar. (including nd Claims Record Maintenance Requirement.
+Records documenting the audit trail of adjudicated claims g supporting documentation) are maintained by the Medicaid agency, the operating agency (if applicable), and sof waiver services for a minimum period of 3 years as required in 45 CFR §92.42.
+Appendix I: Financial Accountability I-3 3: Payment (1 of 7) a.
+Method o of payments MMIS (select one): - nents for all waiver services are made through an approved Medicaid Management Information System AIS). • nents for some, but not all, waiver services are made through an approved MMIS. payn fund cify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such ments and the entity that processes payments; (c) and how an audit trail is maintained for all state and federal is expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures the CMS-64:

-Specify: (a) the state government agency or agencies that certify public expenditures for waiver services; (b)